SergioGDev/zara-web-challenge-sgh/README.md

 ## Scripts

 - `npm run dev`: Used to runs the server in development mode.
+To test the application locally you must create the `.env.local` file based on the `.env.template` file.
 - `npm run build`: Used to build a production bundle of the app.
 - `npm run test`: Used to run the test of the app.